 In order to ensure children are effectively protected we ensure that:

-- We have a Designated Child Protection Senior leader and two Deputy Designated Child Protection Senior Leaders who attend multi-agency training at least once every two years and termly update meetings.
+- We have a Designated Safeguarding Lead and four Deputy Designated Safeguarding Leads who attend multi-agency training at least once every two years and termly update meetings.

-- All staff are trained in basic child protection awareness at least every three years.
+- All staff are trained in basic child protection awareness at least every two years.

-- There is a weekly care slot in staff meetings at all levels to discuss safeguarding matters.
+- There is a weekly care slot in staff briefings at all levels to discuss safeguarding matters.

 - All staff have read and understand the safeguarding policy and are aware of the indicators of child abuse and how to respond to concerns or disclosures of abuse or neglect by children.